Dleibe1/Project-Builder/README.md

 # [A Project Building Assistant for Arduino Micro Controller Apps](https://project-builder-e7439342976b.herokuapp.com/?page=1)

+### Technologies used in the creation of this app:

+- React.js
+- Express.js
+- Knex.js for query building.
+- Objection.js for relational query building, Object Relational Mapping, and database schema validations.
+- PostgreSQL
+- OAuth 2.0
+- The GitHub API to keep a user's code in sync with their code on GitHub.
+- Material UI
+- AWS S3 Bucket
+- TinyMCE Wysiwyg editor
+- turndown.js for html to markdown conversions.
+- showdown.js for markdown to html conversions.
+- highlight.js for code highlighting.
+- Cypress.io for end to end testing ([Click here to see the integration files](https://github.com/Dleibe1/Project-Builder/tree/main/e2e/cypress/integration))

 ## A user has been seeded for use on the site.

 ```